multiversx/mx-docs/docs/validators/installation/install-update.md

 title: Installing a Validator Node
 ---

-An Elrond node requires a host (computer) with the aforementioned specifications, with the OS - preferably Ubuntu 18.04, 20.04 & up - installed.
-To begin, you will need to deploy the Elrond scripts which we had earlier configured, tune its parameters and ensure proper user permissions.
-Then installation, you will install the node, back up its private keys, and start it.

-Let’s dive in!

 ## **Install your node(s)**

 After preparing the user permissions, the script configurations, and the keys, the actual node installation can begin.
-The Validator script is a multi-purpose tool for managing your node, it is accessible to all networks: Mainnet, Devnet, and Testnet.
+The Validator script is a multi-purpose tool for managing your node, it is accessible to Devnet and Testnet Network.

 - *Note: This process installs a validator node for all Elrond networks (mainnet, devnet, and testnet).*